orgua/shepherd_v2_planning/44_hw_performance_v2.1r0.rst

 TODO: test 1k PU on BB-Side
 TODO: add scope-shots to project with leading 3xx
 TODO: Goal 1Mbit UART
+TODO: Friedrich is getting < 500 ns Edges with no Series Resistor, 10 k PU on both sides, and 140k on RefA for slightly higher V_thres = 1.2 V

 Program EEPROM
 --------------